MicrosoftDocs/memdocs/sccm/develop/adminservice/set-up.md

 *Configuration Manager can't connect to the administration service*

 Review the information below the error.
 Then verify that the administration service is enabled, configured, and functional.
+For more information including log files to review, see the [Verify](#verify) section.

 ## Verify